-*These days, however, a significant proportion of property in Turkey is purchased either ‘off-plan’ or at the early stage of construction.
-As long as a Buyer (requiring a mortgage loan) is able to self-finance a minimum of 50% of the purchase price, then developers will allow a flexible payment plan; the self-financed portion of the purchase price is paid in instalments over the duration of the construction period and the balance cleared with a mortgage loan some time after construction completion (this loan is applied for as soon as the Tapu has been issued).
+*These days, however, a significant proportion of property in Turkey continues to be purchased either ‘off-plan’ or at the early stage of construction.
+As long as a Buyer (requiring a mortgage loan) is able to self-finance a minimum of around 50% of the purchase price, then developers will allow a flexible payment plan; the self-financed portion of the purchase price is paid in instalments over the duration of the construction period and the balance cleared with a mortgage loan some time after construction completion (this loan is applied for as soon as the Tapu has been issued).

 The term of a typical mortgage is between 1 to 10 years and the minimum value loan is around 20.000 Euros.

-Mortgages are normally arranged on a fixed repayment basis, in equal instalments for the duration of the term.
+Mortgages are normally arranged on a fixed repayment basis, payable in equal instalments for the duration of the term.

 If two names are to appear on the Tapu (shared ownership of property), then a joint mortgage application should be made.